 Multiple Studies Examined by Researchers

 Eight studies involving a total of 626 participants who used methamphetamine during pregnancy and 2,626 women who didn’t use the drug during pregnancy (the control group) were examined and analyzed.
 The results showed no difference (statistically) between women who used meth during pregnancy and the control group on preeclampsia (high blood pressure during pregnancy) rates.

 Dr. Kalaitzopoulos pointed out there was a limitation to this type of meta-analysis due to the methods used to identify pregnant women who used meth.
-The ones who were recruited into the methamphetamine users group were placed there through a combination of self-reporting and toxicological reports, such as maternal urine tests, meconium tests performed on the infant’s first bowel movement or neonatal urine toxicology.
-In some instances, self-reporting only was used or taking a urine sample from the infant only was used.
+The ones who were recruited into the methamphetamine users group were placed there through a combination of self-reporting and toxicological reports.
+These reports included maternal urine tests, meconium tests performed on the infant’s first bowel movement, or neonatal urine toxicology.
+In some instances, they relied solely on self-reporting.
+In other instances, they relied solely on or taking a urine sample from the infant.

-None of these methods is considered ideal.
+None of these methods are ideal.
 To determine the extent of maternal drug use, all these methods should be used together, according to Dr. Kalaitzopoulos.